In this section we give you some tips and knowledge when using our tools!

 Diameter and depth of the bowl decides which size you should have on the gouge.
 A deep shape of the edge gives a deeper mark and is easier to carve with in the beginning of the work.
 A level shape is more for fine carving.

 You can also use Spoon knife standard and Spoon knife large to shape the inside.
 You will need both left and right spoon knife.
 Carving knife 8×50 mm is good to use when you want to form the handle of for example the spoon.

 Make a dish, bowl or trough

 Adze 0,6 kg, 0,7 kg or 1,3 kg does the hard work on the inside of your project.
 For a larger troughs and dishes, use a bigger adze.
-Beating gouge turned or straight (depends on the depth) to use before fine carving.
+Beating gouge bent or Beating gouge straight (depends on the depth) to use before fine carving.

-To the fine carving you use Bent or Straight gouge or Straight upnosed gouge.
+For the fine carving you use Bent gouge or Straight gouge or Straight upnosed gouge.
 A deep shape of the edge gives a deeper mark and is easier to carve with in the beginning of the work.
 A level form is more for fine carving.
-Drawknife 27 cm or Timber drawknife 32 cm are good tools for forming outside.
+Drawknife 27 cm or Timber drawknife 32 cm are good tools for shaping the outside.